krish1440/OEA-OrderEasy-Analytics/README.md

+# OEAOrderEasy Analytics

-# Smart Order Management System
+## Smart Order Management System
 ## Overview
 The **Smart Order Management System** is a comprehensive web application built using **Streamlit**, designed to streamline order processing, tracking, and analytics for businesses.
 It integrates with **Supabase** for database management and **Cloudinary** for file storage, offering features like order creation, e-way bill uploads, advanced analytics, and user management with admin capabilities.